 Why is this important?
-Everything you eat - effects your gut health, which effects everything else.
-Causing your gut bacteria to become unbalanced and over time this leads to the gut not absorbing nutrients correctly, which leads to nutritional deficiency, which leads to disease, like SIBO, IBS and much worse, IBD.
+Everything you eat – affects your gut health, which affects everything else.
+Causing your gut bacteria to become unbalanced and over time this leads to the gut not absorbing nutrients correctly, which leads to nutritional deficiency, which leads to diseases, like SIBO, IBS, and much worse, IBD.

-Over the centuries we have evolved into a society of we eat to please our mouth and feel good.
+Over the centuries we have evolved into a society in which we eat to please our mouths and feel good.
 These foods in small amounts are okay.
-When they become the majority of the our diet, over time the body can’t run correctly.
+When they become the majority of our diet, over time the body can’t run correctly.
 This is when we need to get on the 80/20 Rule ASAP.

 So what exactly are the 20% foods and the 80% foods?

 Let’s start by understanding a few foods that hurt our Immune System and health.